masoudvalafar/vindinium/README.md

 With Maven:

 ```
-mvn exec:java -Dexec.arguments='run training your-key 20 http://localhost:9000'
+mvn exec:java -Dexec.arguments='run training your-key 20 http://vindinium.org'
 ```

 With SBT:

 ```
-sbt# run training your-key 20 http://localhost:9000
+sbt# run training your-key 20 http://vindinium.org
 ```

-`20` being the number of games you want to play in a row, `http://localhost:9000` being the server url. `your-key` is the key you had when you registered on the website.
+`20` being the number of turns you want to play in the game, `http://vindinium.org` being the server url. `your-key` is the key you had when you registered on the website.

 You can replace `training` with `arena`: instead of playing alone against some random bot, you will be connected to the arena mode, waiting for 3 other players to join the game.
+In `arena` mode, the number argument is the number of games to play in a row.
+All arena games last 300 moves.
 Of course you can launch 4 instances of the same bot if there is nobody connected for now.

 # Test